 The presence of cotton in its composition gives it a little more softness, a fresher feel and more compactness than its pure wool brother.
 The small cotton flakes give it an original texture and create a mottled look, more or less pronounced depending on the colour.
 It is a rather dry yarn which, like many woolen spun yarns, gains in softness and fluffiness once washed.

-It is an ideal yarn for mid-season projects that will benefit from the lightness of wool and the coolness of cotton.
+It is an ideal yarn for delicate mid-season projects that will benefit from the lightness of wool and the coolness of cotton.

 ADVICES & RECOMMENDED CARE

 The colours in this range are obtained from a complex process of natural dyeing in wool which makes it possible to have slight variations in shade within the same production batch.
 Before knitting your project, we advise you to check the homogeneity of the colour of the balls between them and to alternate the balls if necessary to distribute the colour nuances harmoniously.

 Natural dyes are more "living" and fragile than synthetic dyes.
 These colours are likely to change over time as they soften slightly.
 We have selected the most resistant plants and natural extracts but we advise you to avoid exposing your balls or knitted garments for a long time to direct sunlight.